spxrobots/spxrobots.github.io/content/wiki/ev3.md

 The Lego Mindstorms EV3 platform is the third generation of Lego robotics, following on from RCX and NXT.
 Suitable for Standard and Lightweight [Soccer Robots](@/wiki/soccer.md).
 Also sees use in the [First Lego League Challenge](@/wiki/fll.md).

+## The Brick

+### Input and Output

+Ports 1-4 are used for sensor input.
+Ports A-D are used for motor output.

 ## Components

 ### Sensors